-Jason Szafarski, a veteran college and summer league coach, heads into his first season as head coach of the Saint Michael's baseball team during the 2016-17 school year.
+Jason Szafarski, a veteran college and summer league coach, heads into his second season as head coach of the Saint Michael's baseball team during the 2017-18 school year.

-Most recently, Szafarski served as an assistant coach and the recruiting coordinator at fellow NCAA Division II member Eckerd (Fla.)
-College for the past two years.
+Szafarski served as an assistant coach and the recruiting coordinator at fellow NCAA Division II member Eckerd (Fla.)
+College for the two years immediately prior to landing at Saint Michael's.
 His debut season in 2015 included 20 wins, one of which was an upset of fourth-ranked Nova Southeastern (Fla.)
 University during league play in the powerful Sunshine State Conference (SSC).
 In addition to working with hitters and catchers, Szafarski oversaw the recruiting process for a program that draws student-athletes not only from Florida but New England, New York, the Midwest, the Mid-Atlantic and other areas of the Southeast.

-During the past two summers, Szafarski was head coach of the Brockton (Mass.)
-Rox of the Futures Collegiate Baseball League (FCBL), leading the squad to a combined 61-51 mark.
-The Rox, whose rosters Szafarski has built by recruiting from Division I, II and III college programs, qualified for the postseason both years.
+A regular in summer coaching circles, Szafarski was head coach of the Upper Valley Nighthawks of the New England Collegiate Baseball League (NECBL) in summer 2017 after heading the Brockton (Mass.)
+Rox of the Futures Collegiate Baseball League (FCBL) in 2015 and 2016, leading the Rox to a combined 61-51 mark.
+Szafarski and the Rox qualified for the postseason both years.
 In 2015, he was named FCBL Co-Manager of the Year after a 34-22 performance.
 Szafarski was head coach of the Montauk (N.Y.)
 Mustangs of the Hamptons Collegiate Baseball League (HCBL) during summer 2014.
 In their debut season, the Mustangs led the HCBL in fielding percentage (.963).

 In 2012 and 2013, Szafarski was an assistant coach and recruiting coordinator at Saint Petersburg (Fla.)
 College, a National Junior College Athletic Association (NJCAA) Division I institution that averaged 21.0 wins during his two seasons.
 Between 2008 and 2013, he worked with USA Baseball as a scout, site supervisor and trials coach in Cary, N.C., assisting in the selection of a 16U National Team that won five straight gold medals.